Reignable/Honours-Project/plan.md

  - Most people don't know how to set it up
  - IA can be implemented in different systems

-The suspension on a mountain bike plays a vital part in the rider’s performance, comfort and overall enjoyment of the sport.
-With some suspension units costing upwards of £1000 it is vital that they are setup to function correctly.
-Incorrect setup can damage the suspension or cause injury.
+The suspension on a mountain bike plays a vital part in the rider’s performance, with some suspension units costing upwards of £1000 it is vital that they are setup correctly as incorrect setup can damage the suspension or cause injury.

-The key setting to produce is sag.
+The vital setting is Sag.
 This is how much the suspension sits into its travel when the rider is on the bike.
-This is calculated as 20% - 30% of the travel and adjusted by changing the spring of the shock.
-More air on an air shock, heavier spring on a coil shock.
+It is 20% - 30% of the travel and adjusted by changing the spring of the shock.
+This requires measuring the shock and adjusting accordingly.

-The purpose of this project was to produce a application which uses image analysis to carry out the required measurements and calculations to produce a sag setting.
+The purpose of this project was to produce a application which uses image analysis to carry out the  measurements and calculations to produce a sag setting.
 Intended for use in a mobile app, this would make it easier for beginner and intermediate riders to correctly setup their suspension.

 ### Methods
  - Python vs Android